skip to main content

 What does this mean for you?

 Grant and funding recipients should keep a tally of all funding (cash and in-kind) received from Council during the financial year.
-If the total amount is more than $15,000 on 30 June, you must have your organisation's financial accounts audited, and the Audited Financial Statements forwarded to Council's Grants Officer by 1 September.
+If the total amount is more than $15,000 on 30 June, you must have your organisation's financial accounts audited, and the Audited Financial Statements forwarded to Council's Grants Officer.
 Any grant applicants who cannot meet this condition will be deemed ineligible to receive Council funding in the future.

 If Audited Financial Reports have not already been prepared through annual reporting processes, please use this Financial Statement Template.
 It has been designed by Council to help community organisations meet their fundamental financial reporting obligations.
 Please note: